 In Hollywood, the goals of art and business are entangled.
-Directors, writers, actors and idealistic producers aspire to make the best films possible.
+Directors, writers, actors, and idealistic producers aspire to make the best films possible.
 These aspirations often interact with the dominant firms that control Hollywood film distribution.
-This control of distribution is crucial, as it enables the firms and other large businesses involved, like banks that offer financing, to effectively stand between film production and the market.
+This control of distribution is crucial as it enables the firms and other large businesses involved, such as banks that offer financing, to effectively stand between film production and the market.
 This book analyses the power structure of the Hollywood film business and its general modes of behaviour.
 More specifically, the work analyses how the largest Hollywood firms attempt to control social creativity such that they can mitigate the financial risks inherent in the art of filmmaking.

 Table of Contents

 3 Capital and the study of mass culture

 6 The risk of aesthetic overproduction

 James McMahon currently teaches at the University of Toronto, Canada.
 His main research interests are the Hollywood ﬁlm business, New Hollywood cinema, social theories of mass culture, political economic theory, and the relationship between institutional power and cultural practices.